 Medicaid/Medicare Fraudulent Billing Qui Tam Cases

-False Claims Act (“FCA”) qui tam claims involving Medicaid/Medicare healthcare vary, depending on the level of care needed and provided.
-Categories often involve allegations of total neglect or no services, worthless services, inadequate and inferior services and products, and aggressive patient treatment.
-Other areas of fraud involve misrepresentation of credentials, upcoding of services, unbundling of services, and misrepresentation of patient data or populations.
+False Claims Act (“FCA”) qui tam claims involving Medicaid/Medicare health care fraud vary, depending on the level of care needed and provided.
+Common types of fraudulent claims often involve allegations of total neglect or no services, worthless services, inadequate and inferior services, and products, and aggressive patient treatment.
+Other areas of healthcare fraud schemes involve misrepresentation of credentials, upcoding of services, unbundling of services, and misrepresentation of patient data or populations.
 A more in-depth discussion of the types of fraudulent billing healthcare qui tam cases follows.

 There are five potential areas in which qui tam cases arise in the area of treatments for which Medicare or Medicaid claims are submitted.

 The most obvious case of FCA liability imposed on a physician for billing fraud occurs when they submit claims for services that were not provided.
 For example, a physician submitted reimbursement claims to the insurance company or Medicare for medical procedures they never performed in order to benefit from kickbacks.
 The government sued to recover for payment of thirty-one false claims fraud schemes, and the court found them liable.

 A healthcare provider may also be liable for submitting claims for services rendered if the services are so deficient that there was no medical value.
 For example, suppose in providing a multitude of services, a nursing home or home health aide failed to properly feed a patient resulting in an overall deterioration of health, serious illness, or death.
 In that case, a court could find the value of all services to be worthless.